-Takeda Pharmaceuticals and Emergent BioSolutions.
+Takeda Pharmaceuticals and Emergent BioSolutions.\\

-As of this writing, NIAID and industry collaborators are also finalizing the design of a large-scale trial to assess whether COVID-Ig can reduce the rate of hospitalization and other medical encounters in earlierIg as postexposure prophylaxis treatment for frontline healthcare and other high-risk populations at high risk of COVID-19 infection.3 stage COVID-19 patients exhibiting mild to moderate symptoms.
-With support from the U.S. Department of Defense, at least one trial is planned as well to evaluate COVID- SARS-CoV-2 antibody-based treatments currently or soon to be investigated for 1) hospitalized COVID-19 patients, 2) symptomatic nonhospitalized COVID-19 patients, in particular those at high risk for progressing to severe disease, and 3) populations exposed or at increased risk of exposure to COVID-19.
+As of this writing, NIAID and industry collaborators are also finalizing the design of a large-scale trial to assess whether COVID-Ig can reduce the rate of hospitalization and other medical encounters in earlier-

+Ig as postexposure prophylaxis treatment for frontline healthcare and other high-risk populations at high risk of COVID-19 infection.

+So, with CCP, COVID-Ig and monoclonal antibody preparations, we have not one but three potential antistage COVID-19 patients exhibiting mild to moderate symptoms.
+With support from the U.S. Department of Defense, at least one trial is planned as well to evaluate COVIDpatients, in particular those at high risk for progressing to severe disease, and 3) populations exposed or at increased risk of exposure to COVID-19.